 A vegan diet will make you more healthy

 All the nutrients you need--and probably don’t get enough of--are provided by a vegan diet.
 Fresh vegetables, fruits and other vegan staples are teeming with nutrients that meat just doesn’t provide.

-A lot of people have diets that are insanely high in processed food that contain added sugar, preservatives, chemicals and other ingredients that can really impede your health and make you feel sluggish on a daily basis and lead to long-term health problems.
+A lot of people have diets that are extraordinarily high in processed food that contain added sugar, preservatives, chemicals, and other ingredients that can impede your health, make you feel sluggish on a daily basis, and lead to long-term health problems.
 A lot of the time, meat is at the center of this diet.